 Would you like your parents with limited English to:

-- Develop the confidence to take part in school life?
+Develop the confidence to take part in school and community life?

 The Community Village removes the barrier of EAL, allowing parents and schools to engage.

 Teaches basic home-school communication language to EAL parents

 Provides supportive EAL resources and guidance for home, supporting class topics

 The biggest impact we notice was the parent’s confidence levels increasing and a willingness to engage with the school staff.